|

 them away, telling yourself "yes, s/he will die, but not today."

-When Harpsie
+When my Harpsie

 was diagnosed with terminal cancer, and the vet said he might only have a